by Robert Harris • 5 minutes • Fraud & Scams • November 19, 2024

 24 Hours: The Lifetime of Almost Half of All Scams

-GASA’s research finds nearly half of scams are concluded within 24 hours, from the first contact to the payment stage.
+GASA’s research finds nearly half of scams conclude within 24 hours, from the first contact to the payment stage.
 This alarming statistic reflects the increasing use of pressure tactics by scammers, who rely on urgency to force quick decisions from their victims.

 Fast-paced scams are particularly prevalent in one-off situations like SMS-based or online shopping scams, where scammers convince victims to pay immediately for fake goods or services.
 By pushing victims to act quickly, they capitalize on the real-time nature of payments, leaving little room for victims to second-guess or validate their actions.